 One of the great challenges of the pandemic was the likelihood of being unable to be physically present with a loved one at the end of their life.

 When a loved one is dying we tend to feel helpless and unsure.
-But now, in these unprecedented times, we are faced with the very real possibility that we cannot be at their bedside.
+But now, in these unprecedented times of a global pandemic, we are faced with the very real possibility that we cannot be at their bedside.

 Nevertheless it is still possible to pray for them.

 We also offer a brief reflection which might provide support to those faced with the prospect of a loved one dying in isolation, away from human contact other than nursing staff or carers.

 The reflection is given by Fr George Bowen, a member of the Community of Fathers of the London Oratory.

 The following Catholic prayers may also help you and them at this time:

 When the moment of death seems near, the following prayer may be said: